-The lemony flavor isn’t over powerful like a lemon tart but more subtle and paired with the sweet crumbly crust, which I think it what makes them so brilliant.
+The lemony flavor isn’t over-powerful like a lemon tart but more subtle and paired with the sweet crumbly crust, which I think is what makes them so brilliant.

 I continued to make these lemon bars for all future photo shoots, but also for Mother’s Day, church functions, one time in the middle of the night on New Years (don’t ask), for the Super Bowl, and most importantly just because.

 If you have any event or function in the future requiring you to bring something I say opt for dessert and bring these bars.
 You’ll be the hit of the party!
 Promise.